DHaizon/tabbar.koplugin/README.md

 1. Press **☰** → **Hide Tab Bar**.

 **From KoReader's main menu:**
-1. Menu → More tools → TabBar.
+1. Menu → Tools → More tools → Toggle Tabbed Reader bar.

 The bar state (visible or hidden) is saved globally and applies to all documents.
 To restore the bar, use the same menu entry.